Katrine-Marie/Nebula-Custom-Posttype/README.md

 # Nebula-Custom-Posttype
 A WordPress plugin that allows you to create a custom posttype.

-The name, plural name and menu icon can be sat in the admin dashboard.
+The name, plural name and menu icon can be set on the admin options page.